 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, especially the DSL (or deputy), should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding.
 Assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 It is important that staff provide as much information as possible as part of the referral process.
-Additional information regarding contextual safeguarding can be found here: Contextual Safeguarding
+Additional information regarding contextual safeguarding, also known as extra familial harm or harm outside of the family, can be found here: Contextual Safeguarding

-Further information about specific forms of abuse and safeguarding issues can be found in Appendix A. All staff should familiarise themselves with this as part of the KCSiE.
+Further information about specific forms of abuse and safeguarding issues can be found in Appendix B. All staff should familiarise themselves with this as part of the KCSiE.